johncclayton/electric/sd-image/README.md

 ## Publishing the SD Image

 The build system can publish each completed SD image automatically.
+The intent is to use the build machines SSH key pair to copy (scp) the resulting files somewhere else.

 To enable automatic publishing of your SD images:
 1. Copy the public part of the buildbox identity file (the ~/.ssh/id_rsa.pub file content) to the .ssh/authorized_keys in the destination host.
 1. Create a _/buildkit/publish.sh_ executable script file - this will be provided with one argument, the full path of the SD image file
-1. Ensure that _publish.sh_ copies the SD image file to the desired host!
-Done!
+1. Ensure that _publish.sh_ copies the SD image file to the desired host

+For example, your publish.sh might be something like this:

+    #!/bin/bash
+    scp "$1" my_username@my_hostname_somewhere:

 ## What happened?